-Thrive Technologies increases inventory profitability for wholesale distributors and retailers with its award winning cloud based demand forecasting, inventory replenishment, and inventory optimization software and services.
+Thrive Technologies increases inventory profitability for wholesale distributors and retailers with its award winning cloud based demand forecasting, inventory replenishment, inventory management, and inventory optimization software and services.
 Thrive’s systems provide industry leading accuracy of projected demand at the SKU and aggregate levels plus precise control over inventory levels with an automated alignment to strategic supply chain goals.

 All inventory decisions for wholesalers and retailers begin with some estimation of future sales (ie. forecast).
 Improving the accuracy of that forecast has a direct and significant impact on inventory profitability.
 Inaccurate forecasts have a heavy cost in lost sales, excessive stock, and bad decisions based on faulty estimates of future demand.